 • A simple message, recognised logo or emblem (or combination thereof) may during the period of a match appear as a single area of no more than 100cmsq anywhere on a shirt and on any outer clothing worn in the Technical Area in addition to the club crest and any sponsorship.
-Alternatively such a message, logo or emblem may during the period of a match appear on a shirt and any outer clothing worn in the Technical Area of 250cmsq.
+Alternatively such a message, logo or emblem may during the period of a match appear on a shirt and any outer clothing worn in the Technical Area in the space reserved for the main club sponsor to a maximum total area of 250cmsq.
 It is the Club's responsibility to obtain the consent of the owner of a motif or emblem for its use (Note: Affiliated Association or Competition requirements may also apply);